harris-2374/THEx/README.md

 You can click or copy/paste this address into your browser and the homepage should load up.

 Now that you are on the homepage for THEx, you are ready to begin exploring!
-If it is your first time using THEx, it's reccomended to take a moment and look over the Docs to get a more detailed breakdown of each dashboard, as well as THEx's built-in command line suite _THExBuilder_.
+If it is your first time using THEx, it's recommended to take a moment and look over the Docs to get a more detailed breakdown of each dashboard, as well as THEx's built-in command line suite _THExBuilder_.

 # THExBuilder